 Slip leads tighten around the neck whenever tension builds.
 When used for pulling correction, they can apply pressure to the throat, airway, blood vessels, and spine.

-Can slip leads cause reactivity?
+Can slip leads, choke chains or prong collars cause reactivity?

 What should I use instead of a slip lead?

 A well-fitted Y-shaped harness and a comfortable training lead are usually much safer choices while teaching loose lead walking.
+A long line can also help your dog decompress before asking for closer lead work.

 Why is loose lead walking difficult?